 Solihull Council's adopted Local Plan covers the period 2013 - 2028, but is currently under review.
-The KDBH Neighbourhood Plan, and the emerging SMBC Local Plan Review, will cover the period through to 2033.
+The KDBH Neighbourhood Plan, and the emerging SMBC Local Plan Review, will cover the period through to 2035.

-As part of the adoption process, this Draft Neighbourhood Plan is now being submitted formally to SMBC.
-It will be subject to further consultation, and the opportunity for additional feedback, prior to being passed to an Independent Examiner.
-The aim is to be in a position to hold a Referendum on the finalised Plan in September / October 2018.
-The graphic below shows the remaining key milestones.
+The graphic below shows the key milestones.
+As part of the adoption process, in April 2018 the draft Neighbourhood Plan was formally submitted to SMBC to undertake a further stage of consultation and provide an opportunity for any final feedback prior to the Plan being passed to an Independent Examiner.
 Once "made" (adopted), the KDBH Neighbourhood Plan will form part of the statutory Development Plan alongside the Solihull Local Plan.